bpourian/mortgage-matcher/README.md

 • A valid "funded" loan must be fully funded from the investments.csv file.
 If a loan does not have all the funds necessary, then it cannot qualify.

-• Partially funded loans are of no value to Landbay (we can't give our borrowers less money than they need to buy the property)
+• Partially funded loans are of no value to ABC (we can't give our borrowers less money than they need to buy the property)

 • Over-funded loans are also not useful (we can't give our borrowers more money than they want as this means they will